MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 121

 Starting with Microsoft Edge 121, in DevTools, you can simulate the Window Controls Overlay feature that Progressive Web Apps (PWAs) have, without having to install the PWA.
-See [Simulate PWA Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).
+See [Display content in a PWA's title bar using Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).

 <!-- ====================================================================== -->